Exceptions for Unfair Dismissal | Length of service not required

 4. Where selection for redundancy was connected with a trade union issue.

-5. Where dismissal is linked with pregnancy and maternity rights.
+5. Where dismissal is linked to pregnancy and maternity rights.

 6. Shop or betting industry workers who object to working on Sundays.